hcollins345/rivercare/README.md

 ## How to use ?

-### For adding and viewing graphs
+### For deploying graphs

 1. Export your graph from Gephi as a GEXF file
 2. Put it in the visualisations folder of the gexf-js directory and push to github
-3. You can view more Gexf files by pointing your browser to index.html#visualisations/Filename.gexf ie. http://rivercare.herokuapp.com/index.html#visualisations/blueNoGov.gexf
+3. You can view the deployed Gexf files by pointing your browser to index.html#visualisations/Filename.gexf ie. http://rivercare.herokuapp.com/index.html#visualisations/blueNoGov.gexf

-### Released under MIT License
+### For testing

+See *Known Issues with GEXF viewer* below.

-### Known Issues with GEXF viewer
+## Known Issues with GEXF viewer

 **The issue below is the source of 90% of support emails I receive, please read carefully**